Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

 a[rel='example']
 ```

-Gets all a elements with a rel tag that have the value “example”.
+Gets all a elements with a rel tag that have the value "example".

 ```css
 a[rel|='exam']
 ```

-Gets all a elements that have a rel attribute that begins with “exam”.
+Gets all a elements that have a rel attribute that begins with "exam".
 So you would get both of the elements in the previous example.

 ## Nesting your selections